The courses in the Department of Mathematics and Statistics aim to:

 - foster technical competence in mathematics and statistics as an aid to the better comprehension of the physical, biological, and social sciences.

 - guide and direct majors toward an interest in research in the mathematical and statistical sciences.

 Students taking courses in the Department of Mathematics and Statistics will think rigorously and systematically both within the context of the discipline and in its applications—and, ideally, throughout the liberal arts curriculum.
 Students will learn to identify and articulate mathematical problems that they encounter, both in mathematics and in other disciplines.
 Students will develop skills necessary to engage these problems within a mathematical and/or statistical framework.
 Finally, students will learn how to communicate their mathematical and statistical findings to a variety of audiences.

 Mathematics majors take a three-year core sequence of courses in calculus, linear algebra, abstract algebra, and analysis, designed to provide a foundation for further study in the major areas of modern mathematics.
 Students with substantial advanced placement may complete this sequence by the end of their sophomore year.
-Students who have completed the core sequence may take advanced courses in algebra, analysis, topology, or other special topics.
+Students who have completed the core sequence may take advanced courses in algebra, analysis, topology, statistics, applied math, or other special topics.